Standard social science model

-The term standard social science model (SSSM) was first introduced by John Tooby and Leda Cosmides in the 1992 edited volume The Adapted Mind.
+The term standard social science model (SSSM) was introduced by John Tooby and Leda Cosmides in the 1992 edited volume The Adapted Mind.
 They used SSSM as a reference to social science philosophies related to the blank slate, relativism, social constructionism, and cultural determinism.
 They argue that those philosophies, capsulized within SSSM, formed the dominant theoretical paradigm in the development of the social sciences during the 20th century.
 According to their proposed SSSM paradigm, the mind is a general-purpose cognitive device shaped almost entirely by culture.

 After establishing SSSM, Tooby and Cosmides make a case for replacing SSSM with the integrated model (IM), also known as the integrated causal model (ICM), which melds cultural and biological theories for the development of the mind.
 Supporters of SSSM include those who feel the term was conceived as a point of argument in support of ICM specifically and evolutionary psychology (EP) in general.
 There are criticisms that the allegation of SSSM is based on a straw man or rhetorical technique.